Nature-based programs for second grade groups include:

-The Bernheim ecosystem includes many different plants, animals, and places.
-Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each one.
+The Bernheim ecosystem includes many different plants and animals.
+Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each.
 Key concepts include organism function, relationships between organisms and their habitats, and organism survival and adaptation.

 Life and Land of Rock Run Creek

-Rock Run Creek has flowed through Bernheim for centuries, creating a landscape filled with geologic history and ecologic connections.
-Students will follow a trail along the forested creek banks and explore the bed at dry locations.
-Key concepts include changes to the earth’s surface and interdependency within ecosystems.
+Rock Run Creek has flowed through Bernheim for centuries, creating a landscape filled with geologic and ecologic connections.
+Students will follow a trail along forested creek banks and explore the bed at dry locations.
+Key concepts include processes that shape the earth and interdependent relationships within ecosystems.

 Field Trip Planning

-To learn more about planning a Bernheim field trip, including how to schedule a visit, please see the Teacher Resources section of our website.
+To learn more about Bernheim field trips, including how to schedule a visit, please see the Teacher Resources section of our website.